ssvlabs/ssv/docs/specs/NETWORKING.md

 - `opportunisticGraftThreshold`: 5

 [Score function](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#the-score-function) is
-running pariodically and will determine the score of peers.
+running periodically and will determine the score of peers.
 During heartbeat, the score it checked and bad peers are handled accordingly.

 ### Message Scoring